arbenson/discrete-subset-choice/README.md

 @inproceedings{Benson-2018-subset,
-title={A Discrete Choice Model for Subset Selection}, author = {Benson, Austin R. and Kumar, Ravi and Tomkins, Andrew}, booktitle={Proceedings of the eleventh ACM International Conference on Web Search and Data Mining}, year={2018}, organization={ACM}
+title={A Discrete Choice Model for Subset Selection}, author = {Benson, Austin R. and Kumar, Ravi and Tomkins, Andrew}, booktitle={Proceedings of the eleventh ACM International Conference on Web Search and Data Mining (WSDM)}, year={2018}, organization={ACM}
 }